caspian-maclean/whuffie-credits/session-2-reciprocity.md

 	>>> query("you","them")
 	11.0

-You could then do something for them, and so on.
+You could then do something for them, and be given whuffie for it, and so on.

 	>>> credit(13,"them", "you")
 	>>> query("them","you")